-Summary Schedule of Prior Audit Findings Year Ended January 31, 2022
+Summary Schedule of Prior Audit Findings Year Ended January 31, 2023

-Reference Number Summary of Finding Status 2019-002, 2020-001 and 2021-001 There is lack of appropriate segregation of duties in certain financial reporting processes.
-The fiscal years 2019, 2020 and 2021 findings were documented in the schedule of findings and questioned costs that were issued September 23, 2019, August 24, 2020 and June 24, 2021, respectively.
+Reference Number Summary of Finding Status 2022-001 Material adjusting entries related to deferred revenue and contribution revenues were recorded.
+The fiscal year 2022 finding was documented in the schedule of findings and questioned costs that was issued August 1, 2022.
+Resolved 2019-002, 2020-001 and 2021-001 There is lack of appropriate segregation of duties in certain financial reporting processes.
+The fiscal years 2019, 2020 and 2021 findings were documented in the schedules of findings and questioned costs that were issued September 23, 2019, August 24, 2020, and June 24, 2021, respectively.
 Resolved Reason for recurrence: Given the limited size of the Center's accounting personnel, several responsibilities between various employees in the accounting function cannot be fully segregated, without hiring additional personnel.

-Management's Corrective Action Plan Year Ended January 31, 2022
+Management's Corrective Action Plan Year Ended January 31, 2023